 Community Agroforestry, Reforestation and Education (CARE)

-Since 2001, more than 1000 farmers in 53 villages around the Leuser Ecosystem have been involved in various educational training programme in order to improve their sustainable agricultural practice and Improved sustainable agricultural practice and more than 10,000 people participated in awareness raising activities.
+Since 2001, about 6,164 farmers in 53 villages around the Leuser Ecosystem have been involved in a various educational training programme in order to improve their sustainable agricultural practice and improved sustainable agricultural practice and more than 10,000 people participated in awereness-raising activities.